27th January 2022

-Although the government has lifted the guidance on wearing face coverings, we continue to ask patients visiting the surgery for appointments to continue to wear a face sovering unless you are exempt or under the age of 5.
+Although the government has lifted the guidance on wearing face coverings, we continue to ask patients and staff visiting the surgery to continue to wear a face covering unless you are exempt or under the age of 5.
 This is to help protect our most vulnerable patients and staff.

 A face mask can be provided for you but if you have your own face mask, as many of us do during these difficult times, please wear it; so we can save our supplies for those that don’t and our staff.